awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/icml-2021-CLIP-eng.md

 ![Figure 4](../../.gitbook/assets/CLIP/Figure4.png)

 As shown in ***Figure 4***, the authors could boost the zero-shot classification performance by almost 5 points on average across 36 datasets when they used prompt engineering and ensembling.
 The authors thought of the idea due to some issues with the datasets.
 First, the vast majority of datasets annotate images with just the numeric id of the label and contain a file mapping these ids back to their names in English.
 Some datasets didn't have the mapping but rather just used the numeric id as the label.
 These were not suitable for cases of CLIP where the natural language of the label was necessary.
 The second issue is polysemy.
 There were some cases where the same work in the same dataset mean different things.
 For example, in ImageNet, word cranes could mean both construction cranes and cranes that fly.
 Last, there was an issue that the number of cases where a single word paired with the image was relatively low.
 Most of the text was a full sentence that describes the image in some way.
 To help bridge the gap, they used a prompt template as "A photo of a {label}." from which they could observe that similar to the prompt engineering in GPT3, they could improve the zero-shot performance significantly by customizing the prompt text to each task.
-The authors also experimented with ensembling over multiple zero-shot classifiers as another way of improving the performance.
-They constructed the ensemble over the embedding space instead of probability space which allowed them to cache a single set of averaged text embedding and reduce the computation cost.
+The authors also experimented performance improvement by ensemble.
+They ensembled over multiple zero-shot classifiers where the classifiers are computed by using different prompts such as *A photo of a big {label}* or *A photo of a small {label}*.
+The ensemble is constructed over the embedding space instead of probability space which allowed them to cache a single set of averaged text embedding and reduce the computation cost.
+In ImageNet, the authors ensembled over 80 different prompts and this improved by 3.5% from the single prompt.

 ## 4. Experiment & Result